• 4.5/5 out of 207+ reviews.

 • Growth delay

 A weighted blanket often has a positive impact on toddlers' sleep.
-With our free selection guide, you will find the perfect blanket for your toddler.
+With our free decision aid, you will find the perfect blanket for your toddler.

 Why don't toddlers want to sleep?

-There are various causes that can make your toddler not sleep well.
+There are various causes that make your toddler not sleep well.
 Below we explain them.

 Your toddler doesn't want to sleep because they are not tired

-Your child's sleep needs change as they grow older.
-Additionally, the level of activity during the day is related to the sleep level at night.
+Your child's sleep needs change as he or she gets older.
+In addition, the level of activity during the day is related to the sleep level at night.

-On average, a child aged 2.5-3.5 years needs an afternoon nap.
-But if they sleep too long or too late in the afternoon, there's a good chance they won't be able to sleep in the evening.
-Let your child sleep for 1.5-2 hours at the beginning of the afternoon, so they can also fall asleep well in the evening.
-If your toddler has difficulty falling asleep, see what difference going to bed half an hour later makes.
+On average, a child up to 2.5-3.5 years old needs a nap.
+But if he or she sleeps too long or too late in the afternoon, it is likely that falling asleep in the evening will be difficult.
+Let your child sleep 1.5-2 hours at the beginning of the afternoon so that he or she also falls asleep well in the evening.
+If your toddler has trouble falling asleep, try going to bed half an hour later to see if it makes a difference.

 Your toddler doesn't want to sleep because they are sick

-Even when your toddler is sick, this can lead to poor nights.
-Fortunately, this often resolves on its own.
-You can give your toddler a bit of extra attention if they are sleeping poorly due to illness, but make sure to return to your normal routine as soon as possible.
-You don't want your toddler to get used to it and continue sleeping poorly.
+Even when your toddler is sick, this can cause poor nights.
+Fortunately, this often passes on its own.
+You may give your toddler some extra attention if he or she sleeps poorly due to illness, but make sure to return to your normal routine as soon as possible.
+You don't want your toddler to get used to it and therefore continue to sleep worse.

 Your toddler doesn't want to sleep because they have had too much screen time

-More and more parents are using a tablet or TV to entertain their toddler.
-There's nothing wrong with that, as long as it stays within limited screen time.
-Make sure your child doesn't look at screens for at least two hours before bedtime.
+More and more parents use a tablet or TV to entertain their toddler.
+Nothing wrong with that, as long as screen time remains limited.
+Especially avoid letting your child look at screens two hours before bedtime.
 The blue light from screens inhibits the production of melatonin – the sleep hormone – and can make falling asleep more difficult.
 Moreover, screen use before bedtime can lead to restless or anxious behavior.

 Your toddler doesn't want to sleep because they are experiencing too many changes

 A lot changes in a toddler's life.
-For example, he or she may go to the toddler playgroup for the first time or get a little brother or sister.
-But also the departure of his or her favorite daycare worker, the death of a grandpa or grandma, or tension at home are many changes a toddler can experience.
-These changes can manifest as resistance and rebellion, also at bedtime.
-Talk as much as possible with your child, acknowledge that his or her emotions are completely normal, make the bedtime routine a bit longer, and spend (extra) time cuddling.
+For instance, he or she may be going to preschool for the first time or getting a little brother or sister.
+But also the departure of their favorite daycare worker, the death of a grandparent, or tension at home are many changes a toddler can experience.
+These changes can manifest as resistance and defiance, also at bedtime.
+Talk as much as possible with your child, acknowledge that their emotions are very normal, make the bedtime routine a bit longer, and spend (extra) time cuddling.

 Your toddler doesn't want to sleep because their body is changing

-The body of a toddler also undergoes many changes.
+A toddler's body also undergoes many changes.
 For example, growing pains can cause your child to sleep poorly.
 But stomach aches are also common in toddlers.
 It can be quite a search, but sometimes with a simple solution.
-If in doubt, consult the doctor.
+When in doubt, consult the doctor.

 Text continues below image